HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

     :param str cur_xtend_data_class:
     :param str event_file:
     :param str out_dir: The directory where output files should be written.
-    :param Quantity lo_en: Lower bound of the energy band within which we will generate the spectrum.
-    :param Quantity hi_en: Upper bound of the energy band within which we will generate the spectrum.
     :return: A tuple containing the processed ObsID, the log output of the pipeline, and a boolean flag indicating success (True) or failure (False).
     :rtype: Tuple[str, hsp.core.HSPResult, bool]